dairyking98/RoboCam-Suite/docs/CAMERA_ARCHITECTURE.md

 This means:
 - ❌ You **cannot** have simultaneous preview and recording streams from the same camera
 - ❌ Two Picamera2 instances pointing to the same camera cannot both be active simultaneously
+- ❌ raspividyuv and Picamera2 cannot run simultaneously (both access the same camera)
 - ✅ You **can** use multiple instances, but only one can be active at a time
+- ✅ raspividyuv uses a separate subprocess, but still accesses the same camera hardware

 ## Multiple Picamera2 Instances: When It Makes Sense